Aungganaung,105 Km Burma

 The camp was situated on a slope and the huts were the usual vermin infested, filthy atap huts.
 The POWs had to remove about 60 dead coolies who had died of cholera and bury them.
 In the jungle they found many more dead bodies as well as those who had been buried.
 Bert Wall was one of the POWs who was present.

 The POWs worked in the wet and went to bed in the wet.
-With the wet weather food supplies were delayed and the men always hungry.
+With the wet weather food supplies transported by truck were delayed and the men always hungry.
 At one point when rations were so scarce the men were eating a minimal amount of rice and boiled water.

 Some men said 105 Km Camp was not their worst camp – there was more space in the living quarters, huts were better.
 It depended on your health, when you were there and previous camps!

 There was no hospital tent and no medical supplies.
 If you got sick you remained in your hut.
 Those who got really sick were sent back to 55 Km Camp run by Dr. Albert Coates.
-Coates had no medical supplies.
+Coates who had little or no medical supplies.

 In December 1943 Major Green was informed that the rail link was completed.
 A small Force was to be left behind under the Command of Lt-Col Williams.
 Some of these men remained as part of a railway maintenance party.